ibm-cloud-docs/power-iaas/managing_events_logs.md

 The {{site.data.keyword.powerSysFull}} logs all the events and notifications from the IBM cloud console.
 You can access them from the **Event logs** page in the user interface.
 {: shortdesc}

-Consider the following if you wish to access the event logs and notifications:
+Consider the following for the event logs and notifications:

-* The **Event logs** page shows a maximum of 400 latest entries.
-For more information, see [Accessing the event logs](/docs/power-iaas?topic=manage-event-logs#access-event-logs).
+* The **Event logs** page shows a maximum of 400 latest entries from the current and previous months.
+For more information, see [Accessing the event logs](/docs/power-iaas?topic=power-iaas-manage-event-logs#access-event-logs).
-* The **Event logs** page shows events from the current and previous months regardless of your chosen timeframe.
-* The events are tied to a workspace.
-Select a workspace to see the respective workspace event logs and notifications.
 * You can choose to enable or disable notifications for events for all workspaces.
-For more information, see [Customizing the log notification settings](/docs/power-iaas?topic=manage-event-logs#set-event-logs).
+For more information, see [Customizing the log notification settings](/docs/power-iaas?topic=power-iaas-manage-event-logs#set-event-logs).
 * If you have disabled the notifications, you can still access the logs from the **Events logs** page.
 * You can also enable or disable notifications from concurrent users within the same workspace.
+* The custom notification settings you choose gets tied to your user account and is applicable for all workspaces.

 ## Accessing the event logs
 {: #access-event-logs}